Maria Butina Has Been Moved To Paul Manafort's Detention Facility

-Suddenly, without advance notice, accused Russian spy Maria Butina was moved from a Washington, D.C. federal prison to the same jail in Alexandria, Virginia where Paul Manafort is being held while he’s on trial.
-Butina is being accused of acting as a secret agent for the Kremlin, latching onto men in the United States to move up the ladder aff
+Without advance notice, accused Russian spy Maria Butina was moved from a Washington, D.C., federal prison to the same jail in Alexandria, Virginia, where Paul Manafort is being held while he’s on trial.
+Butina is being accused of acting as a secret agent for the Kremlin, latching onto men in the United States to move up the ladder.

-The Daily Beast says that Butina’s lawyer, Robert Driscoll found out that his client was moved from D.C. to Virginia after the fact.
+The Daily Beast says that Butina’s lawyer, Robert Driscoll, found out that his client was moved from D.C. to Virginia after the fact.
 He said he got a call from Butina late one night.

 “I got a collect call from Maria from Alexandria Detention at midnight last night, but was disconnected before we could speak.
 I couldn’t get into the facility last night, but visited her this morning.
 She was not informed of the reason for the move.
 I was not notified of the move, and still am unaware of the reason.”

-Amy Bertsch, the spokesperson for the Alexandria, Virginia Sheriff’s Office confirmed that Butina had been moved to the William G. Truesdale Adult Detention Center that night.
-She added that federal prisoners were held there as well as those arrested in Virginia.
+Amy Bertsch, the spokesperson for the Alexandria Sheriff’s Office confirmed that Butina had been moved to the William G. Truesdale Adult Detention Center that night.
+She added that federal prisoners were held there, as well as those arrested in Virginia.
 She also added that Manafort was being housed at the same facility.

 Maria Butina, the Russian national accused of acting as a Kremlin agent in the United States, was abruptly moved to the jail in Alexandria where Paul Manafort is currently being held. https://t.co/DehSPpEGc2